WMGC-FM: HD Radio

 Previously, the HD2 channel broadcast ESPN Radio programming, as well as "80's on 105.1 HD2" for 6 months after main station's switch to a sports/talk format.
 The 80's format was a carryover from the WMGC-FM's AC format and had been in place since early 2012 when WMGC-FM rebranded as "Soft Rock 105.1."
 Prior to that, WMGC's HD2 feed was known as "More Magic Radio" and featured a format of Soft AC hits, ballads, and pop standards.
 This was launched in August 2005.

-During the holiday season, when Christmas music would take over the main channel, the HD2 channel would assume the normal WMGC-FM format.
+Formerly, during the holiday season, when Christmas music would take over the main channel, the HD2 channel would assume the normal WMGC-FM format.
 It briefly continued with Christmas music after the main station would switch back to its normal AC format after December 25.

-Around November 2023, the HD2 subchannel had reactivated as a tropical music station branded "Playa", which also broadcast on translators W228CJ (93.5 FM) and W256EA (99.1 FM).
+Around November 2023, the HD2 subchannel reactivated as a tropical music station branded "Playa".
+It also fed through translators W228CJ (93.5 FM) and W256EA (99.1 FM).

-The HD2 subchannel had since flipped to regional mexican branded as "La Tricolor".
+The HD2 subchannel and the translators had since flipped to Regional Mexican branded as "La Tricolor".

+In September 2026, the HD2 subchannel changed their format from Regional Mexican to urban gospel, branded as "Detroit Praise Network".
+Earlier in the year, Beasley Media sold the 93.5 translator W228CJ to Birach Broadcasting for $450,000, the urban gospel format is once again on 3 analog FM frequencies, fed by 2 host stations' HD subchannels: WMGC 105.1 HD2 feeding 99.1, and WDMK 105.9 HD2 feeding 98.3 and 99.9.
+The decision to expand the Detroit Praise Network was prompted by poor ratings.